 Scenic natural area

-The Wildlife Response Annex is a full-service facility designed to meet the needs of wildlife and responders through the entire oiled wildlife rehabilitation process.
+The Campbell Building is a full-service facility designed to meet the needs of wildlife and responders through the entire oiled wildlife rehabilitation process.

 The wash area was designed for maximum efficiency and safety.
 Overhead equipment keeps the floors clear and safe while grated floors and non-slip mats eliminate slipping hazards.
 Everything needed to respond to an incident is stocked and ready, from personal protective equipment to detergent.
 The plumbing was designed to provide the consistent water pressure and temperature that the washing process requires.